raponiwalter/filamentinstaller/README.md

 ## Installation and Setup

-To use this starter kit, you will generate your own repository from this template.
+To use this starter kit, you will generate your own repository from this template or Download it as a Zip.
+If you download it as a Zip go to step 3.

 ### 1. Create Your Repository from this Template